BaiyangZhang/oldBlog/_drafts/2022-10-29-Basics-of-Distributions.md

 The most important operation for a function is *evaluation*.

 Two evaluations are not defined for test functions in $L^2(\Omega)$.
 First is the evaluation. *Evaluation is not important for test functions*!
-Second is the *point-wise operations between two functions*, such as point-wise multiplication or division or additions or subtraction, precicely because evaluation is not defined!
+Second is the *point-wise operations between two functions*, such as point-wise multiplication or division or additions or subtraction, precisely because evaluation is not defined!

 There are various kinds of functions, they could be very smooth hence quite special, or very general but don't have any of the nice properties such as smoothness or continuity.